serengil/chefboost/README.md

 ### Support

-There are many ways to support a project - starring⭐️ the GitHub repos is just one.
+There are many ways to support a project - starring⭐️ the GitHub repos is just one 🙏

 You can also support this work on [Patreon](https://patreon.com/serengil)